bentoml/azure-container-instances-deploy/README.md

+## ⚠️ BentoCTL project has been deprecated

+Plese see the latest BentoML documentation on OCI-container based deployment workflow: https://docs.bentoml.com/

-# Azure Container Instance deployment
+## Azure Container Instance deployment

 Azure Container Instances is a great deployment strategy for deploying ML models endpoints that you know will get a consistant traffic or want to take advantage of accelerators like GPUs.
 You can also add autoscaling capabilities on top of this.
 Using [BentoML](https://github.com/bentoml/BentoML) and [bentoctl](https://github.com/bentoml/bentoctl), you can use with your favourite ML frameworks and easily manage your infrastructure via terraform.